appsody/controller/README.md

 ## Building a test init-controller docker image

-The developer can build there own init-controller image to test with the CLI by usin the build.sh script.
+The developer can build their own init-controller image to test with the CLI by using the build.sh script.

 Specify the following environment variables:
 - TRAVIS_TAG